 Conversion to LP / Propane is detailed in the installation instructions provided with the conversion kit.
 Generally, this will require the replacement of the burner orifices and the spring found under the cap screw on the pressure regulator.
-Approved conversion kits are listed below:
+In the U.S. if installation is above 2,000 ft., refer to Table 12 (page 41) to determine the correct orifice size and regulator pressure.
+See example below.